csgillespie/efficientR/main.md

 The details provided in the Environment tab include the object's dimension and some additional details depending on the object's class (e.g. size in MB for large datasets).

 A very useful feature of RStudio is its advanced viewing functionality.
-This is triggered either by executing `View(object)` or by double clicking on the object name in the Environment tab.
+This is triggered either by executing `View(object)` or by clicking on the object name in the Environment tab.
 Although you cannot edit data in the Viewer (this should be considered a good thing from a data integrity perspective), recent versions of RStudio provide an efficient search mechanism to rapidly filter and view the records that are of most interest (see Figure \@ref(fig:2-3)).

 ### Project management